Trophy Club, Texas: Government

-Town of Trophy Club

-Town Council

 Trophy Club is governed by a council-manager form of government.
 The Council consists of seven members: a Mayor and six council members, with the Mayor serving as presiding officer over Council meetings.
 Council members are elected at-large-by-place for a term of three years.
 All powers of the Town are vested in the Council, including but not limited to: enacting legislation, adopting budgets and determining policies.
 The Mayor participates in the discussion and votes on all matters coming before the Council.
 Additionally, the Mayor, after Council authorization, signs all contracts, conveyances made or entered into by the Town, all bonds, warrants and any other obligations issued under the Town Charter.
-The Mayor is recognized as the official head of the Town by the courts for the purpose of serving civil process, by the Governor for the purpose of enforcing military law and for all ceremonial purposes.
+The Mayor is recognized as the official head of the town by the courts for the purpose of serving civil process, by the Governor for the purpose of enforcing military law and for all ceremonial purposes.

-The Town's elected officials (as of January 12, 2021) are:
+The town's elected officials (as of May 19, 2023) are: